Bug report #13279

 Thanks to the SAGA crew for making this so hard to mantain!

-#21 Updated by Giovanni Manghi about 4 years ago
+#21 Updated by Giovanni Manghi over 4 years ago

 I still find modules description for 2.2.0 (and by consequence on 2.2.2 and 2.2.3) that are wrong (just made a pull request for "resampling") because they were not changed when the files were copied from 2.1.*